benmvp/benmvp.com/content/posts/typescript-user-defined-type-guards-rescue/index.md

   navigator.languages.filter(isValidLocale)
 ```

-> I wrote a blog post almost exactly a year ago called [Filtering undefined elements from an array in TypeScript](/blog/filtering-undefined-elements-from-array-typescript/) which makes use of user-defined type guards with `.filter()`.
+> I wrote a post almost exactly a year ago called [Filtering undefined elements from an array in TypeScript](/blog/filtering-undefined-elements-from-array-typescript/) which makes use of user-defined type guards with `.filter()`.

 ---